willwray/function_traits/readme.md

 This library provides the specializations wrapped up as function traits.
 >
 >### Copy traits
->I wanted a trait to copy qualifiers from source to target function types<sup>1</sup>.
+>I wanted traits to copy qualifiers from source to target function types<sup>1</sup>.
 Since all 24/48 specializations are needed to implement *any* function trait
 with full generality, one might as well write a full collection of traits.
 >